Morde-Ashwini/Adversarial-Learning/README.md

 The dataset provides a rich resource for training and evaluating our model's ability to recognize and classify various chemical entities within the context of chemical reactions.

 ## Install Instruction
+1. To convert the extracted chemical entity data into a CSV file, we first processed a sample text using a specialized NER (Named Entity Recognition) model to identify and extract chemical entities.
+This data, along with the original text, was stored in a structured format—a list of dictionaries.
+Each dictionary represented a set of extracted data from the text.
+We combined all the text files into one csv file using python code.
+2. Please open the code in Google Colab or Jupyter Notebook and place the dataset into the same folder.

 ## Run Instruction
+Download the code file : finally_working_BIO_BISLTM_NER_ADV_NLTK_VFinal and Run the code by clicking on the Run all Cells the reults will generate

 ## Method
 ### Tokenization